TomiAlaofin/Python-Projects/README.md

 💻Major in electrical and computer engineering

-👀 Currently Yearning to be a Full Stack developer
+👀 Full Stack developer and Knowledgeable in ML

 🌱 I’m currently learning Tailwind css & React